Note

 Configure host networking

-Once Azure App Service has been configured with virtual network (VNet) integration and configured to provide application instances with at least 2 private ports each, two additional environment variables will be provided to your app processes: WEBSITE_PRIVATE_IP
+Once you configure Azure App Service with virtual network (VNet) integration and set it to provide application instances with at least two private ports each, two additional environment variables are provided to your app processes: WEBSITE_PRIVATE_IP

 and WEBSITE_PRIVATE_PORTS